-We believe that “good” companies, which understand what it means to make the world a better place will deliver enormous financial returns for their investors over the coming decades.
+We believe that “good” companies which understand what it means to make the world a better place will deliver enormous financial returns for investors

 What are Octopus Group doing to tackle climate change?

 We are finding ways to support companies building a more sustainable planet, we’re signing up to the B Corp Climate Collective and are proud to commit to net zero by 2030.